KatherineMichel/stanford-code-in-place-final-project/README.md

 on:
   schedule:
-    # This line can be altered to change the schedule; in this example, the cron job will run very 10 minutes
+    # This line can be altered to change the schedule; in this example, the cron job will run every 10 minutes
     - cron: '*/10 * * * *'
 ```